mikebannister/importable/README.md

     rails generate importable:views

-You can also create map specific views.
+You can also create mapper specific views.
 This is especially useful if you want the form to provide extra info to the mapper.
 The generator can create these views for you if you pass the name of the mapper.

     rails generate importable:view widgets

-Redirection after upload
+Write an import mapper

     TODO

-Write an import mapper
+Control redirection after upload

     TODO

-Import parameters
+Accept extra attributes from the import form

     TODO

-Use the provided UI to import data
+Start using the UI to import data

     TODO